ThomasNJordan/SSHoney/README.md

 # SSHoney - A SSH Honeypot 🍯 written in C

-A C based honeypot that captures SSH connections and alerts the host that someone tried to access the server, and what commands they tried to run.
+A C based honeypot that captures SSH connections and alerts the host when someone tries to access the server, and what commands they try to run.

 ## Requirements